MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/home-realm-discovery-policy.md

 Users are directed to one of the following identity providers for authentication:

-- The user's home tenant (which may be the same as the resource tenant).
+- The user's home tenant (which might be the same as the resource tenant).
 - Microsoft account, if the user is a guest in the resource tenant using a consumer account.
 - An on-premises identity provider like Active Directory Federation Services (ADFS).
 - Another identity provider federated with the Microsoft Entra tenant.

 ## Auto-acceleration

-Organizations may configure domains in their Microsoft Entra tenant to federate with another IdP, such as ADFS, for user authentication.
+Organizations might configure domains in their Microsoft Entra tenant to federate with another IdP, such as ADFS, for user authentication.
 When users sign in to an application, they initially see a Microsoft Entra sign-in page.
-If they belong to a federated domain, they are redirected to the IdP's sign-in page for that domain.
+If they belong to a federated domain, they're redirected to the IdP's sign-in page for that domain.
 Administrators might want to bypass the initial Microsoft Entra ID page for specific applications, a process known as "sign-in auto-acceleration."

 Microsoft advises against configuring auto-acceleration as it can hinder stronger authentication methods like FIDO and collaboration.
 For more information, see [Enable passwordless security key sign-in](~/identity/authentication/howto-authentication-passwordless-security-key.md).
 To learn how to prevent sign-in auto-acceleration, see [Disable auto-acceleration sign-in](prevent-domain-hints-with-home-realm-discovery.md).